• Skip to primary navigation

 chocolate cookie covered in milk and white chocolate chips with creme eggs

-• Other creme egg flavours: You can use other flavours of cadbury creme eggs including Reese's, chocolate, and caramel.
+• Other creme egg flavors: You can use other flavors of creme eggs including Reese's, chocolate, and caramel.

 • For a vanilla cookie option: use this biscoff stuffed cookie recipe for the ingredient measurements, and follow the instructions in this recipe.

-• Reverse chocolate chip: Only use white chocolate chips or chopped white chocolate for a cool reverse effect.
+• Reverse chocolate chip: Only use white chocolate chips or chopped white chocolate for a cool reverse-chocolate chip effect.

-• Nuts: Add your favourite cookie mix-ins such as toasted, chopped nuts.
+• Nuts: Add your favorite cookie mix-ins such as toasted, chopped nuts.

 Dig into the cookies while they're still a bit warm.
 If your creme egg cookies cooled down a bit you can pop them into the oven or microwave just until the middles are warm and melted.